 This refers to Change Data Capturing.
 Delta data will be further processed and used in the Data analytics stage to get more accurate insights into the data.

 Once the data is Curated, it will be consolidated into a data warehouse (persistent store), which will contain processed data.
 Generally, the transformed data would be saved in any of the following formats JSON, CSV, AVRO, ORC, and Parquet

 I. Data Visualization

-Data visualization is nothing but viewing the processed data in the form of graphs and charts and maps.
+Data visualization is nothing but viewing the processed data in the form of graphs charts and maps.
 BI tools will provide different views like trends, outliers, and error patterns of the data.
-The main goal is to analyze massive amounts of data and find useful insights in the data.
+The main goal is to analyze massive amounts of data and find useful insights into the data.

 When is a Data Engineer Needed?

 There is no requirement to have data engineers in every organization.His/Her skills are mostly required if the company either: